-The Gujarat Secondary and Higher Secondary Education Board is the sole authority who handles the higher secondary school certificate (HSC) exam which is for class 11 and 12.
+The Gujarat Secondary and Higher Secondary Education Board is the sole authority, who handles the higher secondary school certificate (HSC) exam, which is for Classes 11 and 12.
 Other than conducting exams the board also frame the syllabus for Class 11 and 12 and also sanction the textbooks as per the subjects or steams.

-Gujarat Board HSC Class 12 Physics important questions provide you with an advanced level of questions which will prepare you for Class 12th Physics examination.
-Class 12 students also need to prepare themselves for various competitive examinations such as IIT-JEE etc and these important questions for Class 12 Physics will provide them with different questions from various topics which are generally skipped by students.
+Gujarat Board HSC Class 12 Physics important questions, provides an advanced level of questions, which will prepare the students for Class 12th Physics examination.
+Class 12 students also need to prepare themselves for various competitive examinations, such as IIT-JEE etc and these important questions for Class 12 Physics will provide them with different questions from various topics, which are generally skipped by students.

-Gujarat Board Class 12 Physics syllabus is vast which covers topics such as static electricity, current electricity, electromagnetic waves, etc which needs lots of preparation.
-Practicing Class 12 Physics important question will clear the conceptual knowledge and also enhance their subject knowledge.
-Important question for Class 12 Physics will help you to know in which chapters you are weak so that you can prepare again.
-It also increases your confidence.
+Gujarat Board Class 12 Physics syllabus is vast, which covers topics such as static electricity, current electricity, electromagnetic waves, etc, which needs lots of preparation.
+Practising Class 12 Physics important question will clear the conceptual knowledge of students and also enhance their subject knowledge.
+Important question for Class 12 Physics will help the students to know in which chapters they are weak so that they can prepare again.
+It also increases their confidence.

-Solving important question papers for Class 12 Physics will help the students to analyze the current progress of their ongoing studies.
-Solving important questions is one of the best ways to prepare for the examination as it covers important concepts taken from the gseb physics textbook.
+Solving important question papers for Class 12 Physics will help the students to analyse the current progress of their ongoing studies.
+Solving important questions, is one of the best ways to prepare for the examination as it covers important concepts taken from the GSEB Physics textbook.
 Students are advised to understand the concepts and theories of physics properly before the exam.
-Students who are going to appear for GSEB board class 12 exam must focus on the important questions while preparing for their examination.
+Students who are going to appear for GSEB board class 12 exams must focus on the important questions, while preparing for their examination.

 1. Q amount of charge is uniformly distributed over somebody.
 How should the body be divided into two parts, so that the force acting between the two parts is maximum for a given separation between them?